atomisthq/docs/docs/automations/graphql.md

 }
 ```
 The `executeQueryFromFile` method takes the relative path to the external query
 file as first parameter.
-Second parameter in the above example is the value for
+The second parameter in the above example is the value for
 the query variable.
 Lastly we specify `__dirname` to pass over the full path of
 the current script which is needed to resolve the relative reference to the
 `.graphql` file.